 The first and easiest option is to ‘deck’ your tremolo.
 This simply involves placing springs into the back of your guitar.
 These springs create tension, which pull the bridge down so that it is flush against the body of your guitar.

 By no means will this increase sustain dramatically.
 However it will help you to get a little more out of each note.
 It will also improve tuning stability.
 Crucially, it will allow you to do this without altering your guitar.
 In fact when you take this approach you can still use your tremolo.
 You just can’t alter the pitch of the notes in both directions as you can with a fully floating tremolo system.
-You will still be able to raise your notes in pitch, but you won’t be able to lower them.
+You will still be able to lower your notes in pitch, but you won’t be able to raise them.

 Block your tremolo